Data Synchronization

 should be at least 4 times the--threads

 value.
 If higher write concurrency is needed, consider setting it to 8 or 12 times the value.
-Depending on the destination file system's deployment model, you'll use different methods to configure buffer size:- When the destination starts with the
+Depending on the destination file system's deployment model, you will use different methods to configure buffer size:- When the destination starts with the

 jfs://